 The system draws on diverse supply sources, transports water across a large part of the State and distributes water in six counties, where member agencies or their retail sub-agencies serve an estimated 19 million people.
 The CRA and the California Aqueduct of the SWP convey imported water into the Metropolitan service area.
 This water is then delivered to Metropolitan's member agencies via a regional network of canals, pipelines, and appurtenant facilities, which constitute the Distribution System.
 Supply, treatment, and storage facilities augment the Distribution System.
-The system is an interconnected regional conveyance and distribution system with the ability to deliver supplies from each of the SWP, the CRA, and its storage portfolio throughout its vast and diverse service area to almost every member agency.
+The system is an interconnected regional conveyance and distribution system with the ability to deliver supplies from each of the SWP, the CRA, and its storage portfolio to most areas of its vast and diverse service area to almost every member agency.
 This flexibility derives from the capital facilities and provides local and system-wide benefits to all member agencies, as the facilities directly contribute to the reliable delivery of water supplies throughout Metropolitan's service area.
+The 2020 IRP Needs Assessment, however, identified reliability risks faced by member agencies that depend predominantly on SWP supplies served by Metropolitan.